gasampaiosouza/python-recursion/README.md

 That's it.
 I hope you learned a little bit from this.
 If you don't, you can see this other links that i think it's going to help you:

 * [Geek for Geeks](https://www.geeksforgeeks.org/recursion/)
-* [Programiz](https://www.programiz.com/python-programming/recursion) `It also has a lot of courses about python, worth to see!`
+* [Programiz](https://www.programiz.com/python-programming/recursion) `It also has a lot of courses about python, worth seeing!`
 * [Joe James](https://www.youtube.com/watch?v=wMNrSM5RFMc) `YouTube`